Javan Vidal: Manchester City

-Panetolikos to Rochdale
+Panetolikos

-Vidal signed a six-month contract with Greek Superleague club Panetolikos in January 2012.
+Vidal signed a six-month contract with Greek Super League club Panetolikos in January 2012.
 However, he left the Panetolikos Stadium before making a single appearance for the club due to not being paid as expected.
 His former England under-20 teammate Febian Brandy joined him at Panetolikos a few weeks after Vidal and had the same experience with the club.

+Later career

 Vidal signed for Ian Bogie's Conference Premier side Stockport County in March 2013.
 He left Edgeley Park when the "Hatters" were relegated at the end of the 2012–13 season.

 Vidal signed with League Two side Rochdale in July 2013.
 He left Spotland in January 2014 having only made two League Two appearances in the first half of the 2013–14 season.

 He had a trial with Port Vale in July 2014.

-Tamworth

 On 29 August 2014 Vidal signed for Conference North side Tamworth.
 He would score once in his 25 games in the league, before departing the following summer.

-Wrexham, Guiseley and Bradford Park Avenue

 On 19 May 2015 Vidal became the second signing of new Wrexham manager Gary Mills.
 He was released in May 2016, and signed for Guiseley ahead of the 2016–17 National League season.
 He left the club again in the summer 2017, and switched to Bradford Park Avenue at the start of July the same year.

-Droylsden

 On 4 September 2018 Vidal signed for Droylsden in the Northern Premier League Division One West league (Evo-Stik West).

-Hednesford Town

 On 18 January 2019, Vidal joined Hednesford Town.

-Kettering Town

 Vidal joined Kettering Town for the 2019–20 season.